The Moon Dictionary

 Annular Eclipse

-This occurs when the moon is at apogee (farthest from Earth), making it appear smaller than the sun in the sky.
+This occurs when the moon is near apogee (farthest from Earth), making it appear too small to fully cover the sun’s disc.

 Antumbra